-This guide walks through different parts of AI SEO for photographers and gives you practical tips you can actually use, not just theory.
+This guide focuses on practical steps you can actually apply.
 Here’s a quick look at what’s inside:

 - Understanding SEO for Photographers: Learn how to do keyword research, optimize your website content, and rank on Google with AI SEO strategies.